-When a student is enrolled, despite providing an address which is outside the school's attendance area, but within LAUSD jurisdiction, and the error is not discovered within the first three weeks of the school year, the school should give the parent/guardian the option of:
+When a student is enrolled, despite providing an address which is outside the school's attendance area, but within LAUSD school boundaries, and the error is not discovered within the first three weeks of the school year, the school should give the parent/guardian the option of:

-- 1. Transferring the student to the school of residence; or - Having the student continue at the current school for the remainder of the semester using a Continuing Enrollment Permit, refer to BUL-5347.1, Intra-district (school to school) Permits and Student Transfers in Elementary and Secondary Schools.
+- 1. Transferring the student to the school of residence; or - 2.
+Having the student continue at the current school for the remainder of the semester using a Continuing Enrollment, Intra-District Permit.
+For more information, refer to BUL-5347.2, Intra-district (school to school) Permits and Student Transfers in Elementary and Secondary Schools.